Art&Craft - Wood features - Miscellaneous

 The taste of oak in wine is not unanimously appreciated

 Not everyone appreciates the influence of oak in the taste of wine.
-While there are tannins in red wines anyway, and the influence of oak is not so important, for white wines it is very noticeable.
-Especially for wines kept in American oak barrels.
+While there are tannins in red wines anyway, and the influence of oak is not that important, for white wines it is very noticeable.
+Especially for wines aged in American oak barrels.

 Experts say the difference is best seen in Chardonnay.
-While young wine fermented and kept in stainless steel vessels has a light, fruity taste, wine kept in oak barrels is harsher, creamier and has aromas of vanilla and butter.
-The colour is also different.
+While the young wine, fermented and kept in stainless steel vats, tastes light and fruity, the wine kept in oak barrels is harder, creamier and has flavors of vanilla and butter.
+The color is also different.
 The one kept in stainless steel is pale yellow, while the one kept in oak barrels is dark yellow.

 oak barrel